-In case you hadn’t heard, Lent started.
+In case you hadn’t heard, the season of Lent is upon us.
 And do you know what’s the number 1 thing people will be giving up, based on a short survey I made up in my head?
 The Internet.

 Mark my words: The only thing Christians like more than the Internet is taking a break from it.
 A digital fast if you will, where you swear off the Internet or a particular flavor of social media for a prolonged period of time.
 (The irony is that if you are on a digital fast right now you won’t be able to read my helpful article about it.
 Have a heathen friend read it to you.)

-Since you missed the start of Lent, maybe instead you can do a good old-fashioned digital fast.
-(By “old” I mean circa 2007, which in Internet time is approximately 87 years ago.)
-But how do you do it?
+How do you go on a digital fast though?
 What are the rules?
 How do you take a really good, really helpful digital fast?
 The Bible is very thin on the best way to wean yourself off a Twitter addiction.
 Not once does Peter say, “Follow me on Twitter, I’m @Rock.”
-Or better yet for all you old school rap fans out there, “@PeteRock.”
+Or better yet for all you old school rap fans out there, [email protected]

 So today, in case you’re curious about starting a digital fast, I thought it might be good to review the 7 steps: